mortang2410/dotfiles/README.md

-  are saved across sessions, so *every possible state since the beginning of time* of your file is remembered by nvim (as long as, of course, you don't use other stuff to change the file while nvim is not running).
-Realistically though, you might wanna prune the history unless your name is Bezos and you have unlimited storage, so I set the cutoff at 300 days.
+  are saved across sessions, so *every possible state since the beginning of time* of your file is remembered by nvim (as long as, of course, you don't use other stuff to change the file while nvim is not running). **Why would anyone want to live without this killer feature?** Realistically though, you might wanna prune the history unless your name is Bezos and you have unlimited storage, so I set the cutoff at 300 days.

 - "I just can't quit using the program!"
 If you mean you love it so much, that's awesome to hear.
 If you mean you *literally*  can't